PennyHow/PyTrx/README.md

 We are happy for others to use and adapt PyTrx for their own processing needs.
 Please refer to the following key publication and Digital Object Identifier (DOI) where possible:<br>

-<h3>How et al. (2018) PyTrx: A Python toolbox for deriving velocities, surface areas and line measurements from oblique imagery in glacial environments. <i>Geosci.
-Instrum.
-Method.
-Data Syst.
-Discuss.</i>, https://doi.org/10.5194/gi-2018-28, In Review.</h3> <br>
+<h3>How et al. (2018) PyTrx: A Python toolbox for deriving velocities, surface areas and line measurements from oblique imagery in glacial environments.
+Geoscientific Instrumentation, Methods and Data Systems Discussion, https://doi.org/10.5194/gi-2018-28, In Review.</h3> <br>

 If you use PyTrx for scientific papers, please also cite some of our previous work which is listed below: <br>